RPM Mortgage

 RPM Mortgage is an independently owned and operated mortgage lender and broker based in Alamo, California.
 The company’s roots in the Bay Area stem back to 1986.
-RPM Mortgage is owned by Rob and Tracey Hirt.
-The company has over 70 branches in Arizona, California, Colorado, Nevada, Oregon, and Washington with over 800 loan agents and employees.

 RPM Mortgage is a retail only lender and a direct seller and servicer of Fannie Mae loans.
-In 2010 RPM closed over $4.55 billion in originations with $1.3 billion of the originations being service-retained.
 In 2013, the company provided $5.9 billion in funding in the form of residential mortgages.